 How to get the most out of your email marketing

-For subscribers who click on other links:
+For subscribers who click:

 For subscribers who bounced:

 A bounce generally occurs when an email address is no longer valid.
-This often happens when someone leaves an organization.
+This often happens when someone leaves an organisation.
 This is not a negative – it’s actually an excellent opportunity.
-If your contact at a customer organization has left that company, you need to know who has replaced that person, especially if he or she is integral to your relationship with that company.
+If your contact at a customer organisation has left that company, you need to know who has replaced that person, especially if he or she is integral to your relationship with that company.
 So this is a very efficient way of managing your relationships.

 For more ways to make the most of bounces, read eMail Bounces: Make it an opportunity.

 Contacts opt out (or unsubscribe) by clicking the “unsubscribe” link in the footer of your emails.
 This means they do not want to receive email marketing from you.

 The question you need to consider is: why?
 It could be they are simply trying to clean up their inbox.
 On the flip side, it could mean they are considering using a different broker.
 The only way to know for sure is to ask.